AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/experience-platform.md

 >[!NOTE]
 >
 >You can only used one linked key target namespace per activation mapping.
-For example, if you link Loyalty ID to CRM ID, toggling on the linked key option for another field will also link it to CRM ID.
+For example, if you link Hashed ID to CRM ID, toggling on the linked key option for another field will also link it to CRM ID.

 When you've finished mapping all match keys, review your settings.
 The **[!UICONTROL Preview]** section provides a summary of your configuration.